ma496/EasyForNet/tool/EasyForNetTool/README.md

 ## Custom Development

-For custom development, you can connect with me on [LinkedIn](https://www.linkedin.com/in/muhammad-ali-a5481b1b8/)
+For custom development, you can email me at `easyfornet@outlook.com`

 ## Star the Project